Derrick Burgess: New England Patriots

-On August 6, 2009, the Patriots traded their original third- and fourth-round selections in the 2010 NFL Draft to the Raiders in exchange for Burgess.
+On August 6, 2009, the Patriots traded their original third- and fourth-round selections in the 2010 NFL draft to the Raiders in exchange for Burgess.
 The trade was made on the condition that, because the Patriots had already traded their fifth-round selection, the fourth-round selection sent to Oakland would become a fifth-round selection once the Patriots re-acquired one.
 Later that month, the Patriots traded defensive lineman Le Kevin Smith to the Denver Broncos along with a seventh-round pick (acquired from the Philadelphia Eagles) to the Denver Broncos in exchange for the Broncos' fifth-round pick, which was sent to Oakland for the Patriots' original fourth-round pick.

 Burgess played in all 16 games for the Patriots in 2009, starting six.
 He finished the season with 35 tackles and five sacks.
 He became an unrestricted free agent following the season and was re-signed by the Patriots on May 14, 2010.
 However, Burgess did not report to Patriots training camp, and was placed on the Reserve/Did Not Report list on July 29, 2010.
 He was reinstated to the active roster on August 13, the day after the Patriots' first preseason game.
 He was released during final cuts on September 4, 2010.

-Second stint with Eagles
+Philadelphia Eagles (second stint)

 Burgess was re-signed to a two-year contract by the Philadelphia Eagles on December 14, 2010.
 He played in a week 16 game against the Minnesota Vikings on December 28.
 He was released on December 30.